amidaleet/Xfile/README.md

 ### Non-interactive shell

-Not setup needed!
+No setup is required!

-For example in CI pipeline it can be called as executable file by path, without alias.
+For example, in CI pipeline Xfile can be called as executable file by path, without alias:
 ```sh
 ./Xfile run_my_task
 ```